vinitkumar/vinitkumar.github.com/about.md

   feature: texture-feature-05.jpg
 ---

-Hello, I am Vinit and i work as a JS/Nodejs programmer in an awesome dutch company, Changer.
+Hello, I am Vinit and I work as a JavaScipt/Node.JS programmer in an awesome Dutch company named as [Changer](http://changer.nl)

-I am in love with programming ever since i laid my hands on those sweet black and box magic machines with LOGO in it.
-I progressed from Logo to GWBasic to Java to Python, C, C++ and now i mostly program in JavaScript.
-I love the way programming and development has progressed and i can see it going well beyond.
+I fell in love with programming the first time i laid my hands on those sweet black and white computers(P2/P3) with LOGO in it.
+I progressed from Logo to GWBasic to Java to Python, C, C++ and now i mostly do JavaScript.
+I love how programming and development has progressed and continues to go beyond.

-I also like writing sometimes mostly on web, programming, development and technology.
-So if you have interest in these topics, i am sure you will find something interesting.
+I like writing and meeting interesting people.
+I also used to do some sketching and drawing.

+In here, you would mostly find my personal experiences, thoughts or some details about any of my open source projects.
+I believe in improving myself and working hard everyday.

-I also maintain another tech-blog named as [Gotchacode](http://www.gotchacode.com).
-It has quite some good posts about technology.
-So what you waiting for, grab a coffee and enjoy them.
+I also maintain another popular technology Blog named as [Gotchacode](http://www.gotchacode.com).
+There some interesting post over here and there.
+So, what you waiting for?
+Grab some coffee and Enjoy them.